longqishi223/EC-Engineering-Journey/Daily_Log.md

 # 📅 My EC Learning and Development Log

+### 2026-04-06
+* **Learning Content**: Software Timers: Deferred Interrupt Processing, Daemon Task Architecture & Callback Multiplexing.
+* **Core Logic**:
+  1. **Deferred Interrupt Processing**: ISR-safe APIs (e.g., `xTimerStopFromISR`) act merely as "couriers".
+They do not manipulate timer lists directly.
+Instead, they quickly drop command packets into the Timer Command Queue, deferring the heavy lifting to the Daemon Task to prevent race conditions and ensure microsecond-level ISR exit.
+  2. **The Mandatory "Priority Audit"**: `portYIELD_FROM_ISR()` is a critical hardware trigger.
+If an ISR wakes a higher-priority task (flagging `pdTRUE`), this macro forces an immediate PendSV context switch right before the ISR exits, guaranteeing strict real-time preemption.
+  3. **The Daemon Task (Timer Service)**: The ultimate "System Manager" with absolute authority over timer linked lists.
+It wakes up under two conditions: (a) instantly when a command enters the queue (to schedule the timer), and (b) when the SysTick matches the expiry time (to execute the callback).
+  4. **Callback Multiplexing (RAM/Flash Optimization)**: Mastered the industrial practice of sharing a single Callback Function across multiple timers (One-shot and Auto-reload).
+By extracting the unique Timer ID via `pvTimerGetTimerID()`, we achieve dynamic execution paths while saving valuable Flash memory space.
+* **Tomorrow's Plan**: Descend into the physical foundation of RTOS: Memory Management.
+Deconstruct `Heap_1` through `Heap_5` to uncover exactly where and how TCBs, Queues, and Task Stacks allocate physical RAM.

 ### 2026-04-03
 * **Learning Content**: Task Notification Physics & RTOS Causality.
 * **Core Concepts Mastered**: